open-resources/dash_curriculum/tutorial/part1/chapter4.md

 ### 4.3.2 Bringing everything together

 To end this chapter, let's tie everything together.
-Especially, we want to show an example of how to use multiple callbacks in your app.
-In order to combine both callbacks implemented above, we specify them in sequence in the code.
-The order doesn't matter, just make sure you have all components defined and assigned the right ids and properties.
-Merging everything together will give you the final app for this chapter.
+Particularly, we want to show an example of how to use multiple callbacks in your app.
+In order to combine both callbacks implemented in section 4.2 and 4.3, we specify them in sequence in the code.
+Note that you need to insert space between the two callbacks, but there is no space between the callback decorator and the callback function.

 ```
 # Import packages